-On Thursday, March 12, Head of the State Space Agency of Ukraine (SSAU) Volodymyr Usov, together with other representatives of the agency, and deputies of the Verkhovna Rada visited Association Noosphere and its partners in Dnipro.
+On Thursday, March 12, Head of the State Space Agency of Ukraine (SSAU) Volodymyr Usov, together with other representatives of the agency, and deputies of the Verkhovna Rada (Ukrainian parliament) visited Association Noosphere and its partners in Dnipro.

 The first site toured was the Firefly Aerospace R&D Centre.
 Alexander Dondik, Director of Firefly Ukraine, presented the innovative labs equipped with cutting-edge technologies for manufacturing high-powered rockets.
 Guests also saw 3D-printers, manufacturing processes and rocket parts made in the labs.